Make it open

-There are good reasons for publishing open data, which is why it has such support from community open data groups, is encouraged by the government, and by organisations such as the Open Data Institute.
+There are good reasons for publishing open data, which is why it has such support from community groups, is encouraged by the government, and by organisations such as the Open Data Institute.

 For stretched library services, an open data programme can seem daunting.
 But open data is as much about culture and attitude, rather than significant time or money.